EtienneCmb/visbrain/docs/faq.rst

         <div id="collapse_custom_detection" class="panel-collapse collapse">
           <div class="panel-body">

             Yes!
 Sleep offers the possibility to implement your own detection algorithm.
-Please see the Sleep documentation for further details.
+Please see the <a href="sleep.html#use-your-own-detections-in-sleep">Sleep documentation</a> for further details.

 .. ----------------------------- END -----------------------------
 .. raw:: html